zonghongyan/EVNCamera/README.md

 $ gem install cocoapods
 ```

-> CocoaPods 1.1.0+ is required to build EVNCamera 4.0.0+.
+> CocoaPods 1.1.0+ is required to build EVNCamera.

 To integrate EVNCamera into your Xcode project using CocoaPods, specify it in your `Podfile`: